Ivan Turina: International career

-Turina was part of the Team Croatia at the 2006 Carlsberg Cup in Hong Kong.
+Turina was part of the Croatia team at the 2006 Carlsberg Cup in Hong Kong.
 On 1 February 2006, he came on as a half-time substitute for Joey Didulica in the team's second match at the tournament, a 4–0 win against the hosts.
 It was his only full international appearance.

 Death

 On 2 May 2013, Turina died in his sleep in his apartment in Solna.
 His wife did not realize what had happened until the morning.
 The autopsy report, released on 10 July 2013, states that Turina's death was caused by cardiac dysrhythmia, a congenital heart defect.
 He was survived by one-year-old twin daughters and a pregnant wife.

 On 13 May 2013, a charity game between AIK and Dinamo Zagreb, Turina's youth team where he also played as a professional until 2007 and in the spring of 2010, was played at Friends Arena to honour him.
 All proceedings from the game went to Turina's family.
 Each half of the game was 27 minutes long, as 27 was Turina's shirt number at AIK.
 Former AIK players Krister Nordin and Nebojša Novaković also played in the charity game, which Dinamo Zagreb won 1–0 in front of 8,058 spectators.
-Turina's family received 170000 USD as a result of the charity event.
+Turina's family received US$170000 as a result of the charity event.

 In every game played by the AIK male football squad since Turina's death, the fans spend the 27th minute chanting his name.
 This tradition has been upheld every single game since Turina's death.